tpwres/teczki-polskiego-wrestlingu/CARD.md

 - `s: STIPULATION` - if any, for example "Tables Match", "Best Two Out Of Three Falls" etc.
 - `c: CHAMPIONSHIP` - the title contested.
 Should be a Markdown link to the organizations' page section about that title.
 - `r: RESULT` - for situations like DQ or KO.
 Will be listed as "via RESULT". **Cannot be used together with `nc`**
 - `nc: OUTCOME` - if a match did not have a clear winner, for example ended in a draw, timeout or no-contest.
-Will be listed as " - OUTCOME". **Cannot be used together with `r`**
+Will be listed as " - OUTCOME". **Cannot be used together with `r`**.
+For matches that are in the future, use `nc: upcoming`, and if the result is unknown, use `nc: ?`
 - `g: true` - marks this entry as a se`g`ment, not a match.
 Useful to mark someone's participation that was not a match, because it gets counted towards their years active and the organization's all time roster.
 When this is present, `nc` and `r` are ignored, but `c` and `s` will still be displayed.
 - `n: TEXT` or `n: [list, of, texts]` - adds notes, which are displayed in a smaller font below the participants.
 Notes are only visible on event pages, and only when "toggle results" was clicked.